On This Page

 Carry A Map With You

 When we got back to the hostel, I dumped the entirety of the contents of my backpack onto the bed, my phone was missing.
-I had Alex look through it too.
-Still nothing.
+Nothing.
 I really don’t think I was pick-pocketed, I had been keeping it in one of the inner pockets of my backpack, and Alex had been in the habit of walking behind me.
 If someone did take it, they would have had to of been really sneaky about it.
-I must have just dropped it carelessly off the tour bus.
+I decided I must have just dropped it carelessly off the tour bus.
 I had set it to airplane mode, so I had no way of tracking it down.
 I had it shut off and changed a few of my passwords to be extra safe, and that was the end of it.
 Strangely I wasn’t even mad about it, not upset in the slightest.
 If this was the worst thing to happen the entirety of the trip, then everything was still okay.

-Rainbow Mountain Hike – A Day Tour From Cusco
+Rainbow Mountain Hike – A Day Trip From Cusco

 Here’s a map to show you where Rainbow Mountain is in proximity to Cusco: